-As of December 31 2020 2019 2018 Unfunded liability \$169,640 \$220,794 \$274,450 Projected benefit obligation 1,563,421 1,421,126 1,272,063 Fair value of plan assets 1,393,781 1,200,332 997,613 Accumulated benefit obligation 1,426,270 1,298,942 1,125,682 For the year ended December 31 2020 2019 2018 Total plan expense \$42,785 \$36,636 \$51,900 Our allocated share of plan expenses 2,158 1,830 2,659 Contributions by participating employers 90,000 90,000 90,000 Our allocated share of contributions 4,734 4,748 4,768
+As of December 31 2021 2020 2019 Unfunded liability \$46,421 \$169,640 \$220,794 Projected benefit obligation 1,500,238 1,563,421 1,421,126 Fair value of plan assets 1,453,817 1,393,781 1,200,332 Accumulated benefit obligation 1,384,554 1,426,270 1,298,942 For the year ended December 31 2021 2020 2019 Total plan expense \$28,048 \$42,785 \$36,636 Our allocated share of plan expenses 1,448 2,158 1,830 Contributions by participating employers 90,000 90,000 90,000 Our allocated share of contributions 4,843 4,734 4,748

-The unfunded liability reflects the net of the fair value of the plan assets and the projected benefit obligation at the date of these Consolidated Financial Statements.
+The unfunded liability reflects the net of the fair value of the plan assets and the projected benefit obligation at December 31.
 The projected benefit obligation is the actuarial present value of all benefits attributed by the pension benefit formula to employee service rendered prior to the measurement date based on assumed future compensation levels.
 The accumulated benefit obligation is the actuarial present value of the benefits attributed to employee service rendered before the measurement date and based on current employee service and compensation.
 The funding status is subject to many variables including performance of plan assets and interest rate levels.
 Therefore, changes in assumptions could significantly affect these estimates.

 Costs are determined for each individual employer based on costs directly related to their current employees as well as an allocation of the remaining costs based proportionately on the estimated projected liability of the employer under this plan.
 We recognize our proportional share of expense and contribute a proportional share of funding.
 Our allocated share of plan expenses is included in "Salaries and employee benefits" in the Consolidated Statements of Income.
+Effective March 2021, a change in accounting policy was elected to use the fair value method for calculating the market-related value of assets for the fixed-income pension assets, directly impacting pension costs.
+The change in accounting principle did not have a material impact on the financial statements.

-Benefits paid to participants in the District were \$70.9 million in 2020.
+Benefits paid to participants in the District were \$88.6 million in 2021.
 While the plan is a governmental plan and is not subject to minimum funding requirements, the employers contribute amounts necessary on an actuarial basis to provide the plan with sufficient assets to meet the benefits to be paid to participants.
-The amount of the total District employer contributions expected to be paid into the pension plan during 2021 is \$90.0 million.
+The amount of the total District employer contributions expected to be paid into the pension plan during 2022 is \$90.0 million.
 Our allocated share of these pension contributions is expected to be \$4.8 million.
 The amount ultimately to be contributed and the amount ultimately recognized as expense as well as the timing of those contributions and expenses, are subject to many variables including performance of plan assets and interest rate levels.
 These variables could result in actual contributions and expenses being greater than or less than the amounts reflected in the District financial statements.